 A history of the snuff mills at Morden Hall Park

 During the 18th and 19th centuries the prosperity of the Morden Hall estate depended on its snuff mills.
 Snuff was a popular tobacco product used before cigars and cigarettes became more fashionable.
-Today you can get a glimpse into the world of the mill workers in the education centre set up in the now retired western snuff mill.
+Today you can get a glimpse into the world of the mill workers in the Learning Centre set up in the now retired western snuff mill.

 The success of the snuff industry